 And when purchasing an insurance policy, don’t be pennywise and pound foolish.
 Make sure your policy has a strong “loss of use” provision and sufficient coverage to help in a wildfire crisis.

-Thompson Law Offices is here to answer any of your questions about your homeowners insurance after fire loss claim, or about the property damage insurance claims process.
+Thompson Law Office is here to answer any of your questions about your homeowners insurance after fire loss claim, or about the property damage insurance claims process.
 All consultations are free.
 We encourage you to contact our office to speak with one of our experienced injury lawyers to ensure you receive the maximum compensation available to you from your homeowners insurance fire claim.
 Call 1-650-513-6111 to speak with us.